What is the FLUXNET Data System?

 What variables will I need to share for my tower dataset to be included?

-The list of required variables is under development and will be available soon.
-However, PIs can expect that it will be similar to the variables necessary for ONEFlux processing, which includes a standard set of computed fluxes and meteorological variables plus metadata describing the site characteristics including canopy height and enriched by some additional metadata that has been found to be critical for the correct data interpretation.
+The list of mandatory, suggested and possible variables is available here, with an overview of the requirements here.
+The variables include a standard set of computed fluxes and meteorological variables plus metadata describing the site characteristics including canopy height and enriched by some additional metadata that has been found to be critical for the correct data interpretation.

 How do I submit data?